Will My Friends Judge Me If I Decide To Quit Drinking?

 “More significantly, ensure your family and friends recognize that being on the wagon is normal.”

-What if I get judged for not drinking?
+What if I get judged if I decide to quit drinking?

 “Just like everything else in life, it is essential constantly to be yourself and not be sucked in by other individuals condemning you or by assuming they are judging you.